giry-dev/mangrove-docs/docs/general/points/points-details.md

 # Trading & LP Points

-**At launch, there may be up to a 7-day wait to see your points and boost multiplier.
-Our team is working to speed this up.
-Thanks for your patience! :heart:**
+**At launch, the Points page will not be available on the dApp.
+However, your points and boosts are being recorded and will be visible within a week.
+Our team is working diligently to expedite this process.
+Thank you for your patience! :heart:**

 ## Trading Points